About Us

 About Central Square Foundation (CSF)

-Central Square Foundation (CSF) is a non-profit organization, working with the vision of ensuring quality school education for all children in India.
-Since 2012, CSF has been partnering with the government, private sector, non-profit organizations, and other ecosystem stakeholders to improve the learning outcomes of children, especially from low-income communities.
-It is driven by its mission to enable the school education system to adopt solutions that are scalable, sustainable, and effective so that all children get equal access to opportunities needed for leading a better life.
+Central Square Foundation (CSF) is a non-profit organisation, working with the vision of ensuring quality school education for all children in India.
+Since 2012, CSF has been partnering with the government, private sector, non-profit organisations, and other ecosystem stakeholders to improve the learning outcomes of children, especially from low-income communities.
+CSF is driven by its mission to enable the school education system to adopt solutions that are scalable, sustainable, and effective so that all children get equal access to opportunities needed for leading a better life.